padogrid/bundle-geode-1-docker-debezium_ksql_kafka/README.md

 ./run_mysql_cli
 ```

-Run join query as we did with KSQL:
+Run join query as we did with KSQL/ksqlDB:

 ```sql
 use nw;